Geminid Meteor Shower 2021

 Geminid rates can be in excess of 80 -120 shooting stars per hour at peak for those with clear dark skies.

 Geminid meteors are also well known for being very bright and can leave long persistent trains.

-If observing opportunities aren’t possible on the evenings of December 13th/ 14th, observers can usually see high meteor activity a day or so either side of the peak.
-It may be possible to spot numerous Geminids a few days either side of peak.
+If observing opportunities aren’t possible on the evenings of December 13th/ 14th, observers can usually see high meteor activity a day or so on either side of the peak.
+It may be possible to spot numerous Geminids a few days on either side of the peak.